ShahzainAhmed/PossibleCombinations/README.md

 #  Accept Three Digits and Print all Possible Combinations from the Digits:
-program to accept three distinct digits and print all possible combinations from the digits.
+## This is a Python Program to accept three distinct digits and print all possible combinations from the digits.